-Wiggins Memorial Library invites you to participate in our 7th Annual Academic Symposium through our Virtual Symposium.
-The Virtual Symposium provides a unique opportunity for our online students to share their research with the Campbell community.
-The Virtual Symposium is a pilot for our online community, with the hopes of expanding the program to Campbell's extended campuses; students enrolled in our extended campuses are invited to participate in the in-person Academic Symposium.
+Wiggins Memorial Library invites you to participate in our 8th Annual Academic Symposium through our Virtual Symposium.
+The Virtual Symposium provides a unique opportunity for our online & extended campus students to share their research with the Campbell community.
+After last year's successful pilot for our online community, we are pleased to extend the invitation to participate in this year's Virtual Symposium to our extended campuses.

 Additionally, some in-person presentations will be recorded and made available online to share the work of on-campus students with Campbell’s online community.

-If you would like to participate in the 2017 Virtual Symposium, consult with the professor who assigned the project you want to present.
-Your professor must nominate your work by Sunday, February 26, 2017.
-You will have until Sunday, March 26, 2017 to adapt your assignment into a virtual presentation.
+Instructors must nominate student work by Sunday, February 25, 2018.
+Students will have until Wednesday, March 21, 2018 to create a virtual presentation.
 The library and Academic Computing are here to help coach students through the process of creating a virtual presentation.